ahmeddwalid/Finjan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Finjan
-A Modern design responsive Android coffee shop app implemented using Kotlin and Jetpack Compose
+is a Modern design responsive Android coffee shop app implemented using Kotlin and Jetpack Compose

 ![AppScreens](images/showcase.png)